TienSFU25/2650-weekly-exercises/w4/node_exercise.md

       button(type="submit") Add Note
 ```

-Using `persistence.js`, make changes to `index.pug` so that we could see all the "Notes" on the homepage
+Using `persistence.js`, make changes to `index.js` so that we could see all the "Notes" on the homepage

 ![alt text](image-14.png)